 Phantom Kangaroos in North America

-Are there Wild Kangaroos Loose in America?
+Are There Any Wild Kangaroos in the US?

 Phantom species are creatures reported to exist far out of their home ranges.
 Everybody knows kangaroos, those hippity-hopping things that carry their kids around in their pockets.
 They’re supposed to live in Australia, so why are people increasingly spotting them in North America?